 toolbox talks, are short safety talks that are designed to alert employees to various work-related hazards.

-These training courses are offered by the Bureau of Workers' Compensation's Health & Safety trainers.
-Click on each course link for a description of the course and to view the PATHS training calendar.
+The Bureau of Workers' Compensation's Health & Safety trainers offer a variety of training courses.
+Click on each course link for a description of the course and to register for training.

 The National Highway Traffic Safety Administration estimates that 11 percent of all drivers at any given time are using cell phones, and the National Safety Council estimates more than one in four motor vehicle crashes involve cell phone use at the time of the crash.
 Use this link to print out and post information provided by the National Safety Council on distracted driving and cell phone use.